grafana/loki/docs/sources/clients/promtail/logrotation.md

 When using `docker` as runtime(EKS before 1.24 uses it by default), log rotation is managed by its logging driver(if supported).
 Docker has [support for several logging drivers](https://docs.docker.com/config/containers/logging/configure/#supported-logging-drivers).

-One can find what logging driver `docker` is using by running following command
+One can find what logging driver `docker` is using by running the following command
 ```bash
  docker info --format '{{.LoggingDriver}}'
 ```